Adrian Knup

-Adrian Knup (born 2 July 1968) is a Swiss former professional football striker who played in the 1980s and 1990s.
+Adrian Knup (born 2 July 1968) is a Swiss former professional footballer who played as a striker in the 1980s and 1990s.

 He was capped 49 times and scored 26 goals for the Switzerland national team between 1989 and 1996, including three games at the 1994 FIFA World Cup.
-From 2009 to 2017 he worked as the head coach of the youth sector at FC Basel and was also the vice president of the club between 2012 and 2017.
+From 2009 to 2017 he worked as the head coach of the youth sector at FC Basel.
+He was also the vice president of the club between 2012 and 2017.

 Club career

 Knup played his youth football with local team Basel.
 He advanced to their first team for their 1985–86 season and signed his first professional contract under manager Helmut Benthaus.
 After playing in one test match, Knup played his domestic league debut for the club in the home game at the St. Jakob Stadium on 19 April 1986 as Basel won 5–0 against Baden.
 In his first season Knup had just seven league appearances.